Table of Contents

 In particular, side sleeping can pull your spine out of alignment, right in the lumbar region.
 Needless to say, this is not ideal for lower back pain.

-To correct this, try placing a firm pillow between your knees just like you see it in the picture below.
+To correct this, try placing a firm pillow between your knees just like you see in the picture below.

 This will lift your upper leg, straightening out your hips and your spine.